Home > Apparel

 The Feathered Friends Eos is packed with quality 900+ fill down, with a respectable fill weight of 112 g, and is suitable for late fall temps or as a layering piece in the dead of winter; (photo/Bella Horrocks)

 Make sure to bring an appropriate weight for the full range of weather conditions and temperature fluctuations you could encounter on your trip.
 Donโ€™t focus too much on going ultralight that you put yourself in a dangerous position.
-While it may be tempting to cut weight with the 6.7-ounce Mountain Hardwear Ghost Whisperer UL, with its flashy 1,000-fill-power stat, the fill weight is only a mere 70 g (2.5 ounces).
-It’s actually one of the least-warmest jackets we tested but boasts an excellent warmth-to-weight ratio.
+It may be tempting to cut weight with the Mountain Hardwear Ghost Whisperer, which weighs 8.8 ounces and has 3 ounces of 800-fill down.
+Though it boasts one of the best warmth-to-weight ratios out there, it isn’t nearly warm enough for prolonged cold alpine adventures or hanging out at a chilly crag on belay.

-The heavier Rab Neutrino Pro, on the other hand, is decorated with slightly less lofty 800-fill-power down, but its baffles are crammed with 212 g (7.5 ounces) of the stuff โ€” making it a much warmer barrier when temps plummet at high altitudes.
+The heavier Rab Neutrino Pro is also decorated with 800-fill-power down, but its baffles are crammed with 212 g (7.5 ounces) of the stuff โ€” making it a much warmer barrier when temps plummet at high altitudes.

 Durability